- Undergraduate Program

 Established in 2010 and named after Henry Kendall, 1990 Nobel Laureate and long-time MIT Physics faculty member, the Kendall Awards recognize graduate student teaching assistants whose performance has been significantly above what is expected of a TA.
 Two to four awards, each with an accompanying prize of $750, are given annually.

-- Gregory Dooley (Astrophysics - Thesis supervisors: Anna Frebel) “for being a wonderful TA and going beyond the call of duty, in 8.282 and 8.284”
+- Alexander Pung Ji (Astrophysics - Thesis supervisor: Anna Frebel) "for going far beyond the call of duty, and for extraordinary teaching ability, in 8.282 and 8.284.."

 |2013-14||Gregory Dooley||Fall 2013||8.282 & 8.284|